Jennykuma/portfolio-site/src/pages/projects/quick-comms-cap/quick-comms-cap.md

 ##### Hat Variation Sketches
 Some variations of the hat that came out of the brainstorming phase:
 ![Variation Sketch 1](./variation-1.jpg "Hat Variations")
-1. **Camera at the back** - This was definitely a must if I were to go on with the hat idea.
+1. **Camera at the back** - This was a must if I were to go on with the hat idea.
 2. **Music control buttons** - Similar to buttons on earbuds, but on the hat.
 3. **Lights on the rim** - To make it flashy!
 4. **Beanie hat with music control** - In case the user didn't want a cap and wanted a beanie instead.
 5. **Phone top 3 contacts** - This would allow the user to easily call their top 3 contacts instead of getting their phone out.
 6. **Top hat** - What if the user didn't want a cap or beanie?!
-7. **LEDs at bottom of rim** - Would have LED blinkers for text notifications.
+7. **LEDs at bottom of the rim** - Would have LED blinkers for text notifications.
 8. **Have an animal patch near the camera** - So people wouldn't know that there's a camera there in the first place.
-9. **Hat with build in earbuds** - So we wouldn't have to untangle them when we get them out of our pockets.
+9. **Hat with built-in earbuds** - So we wouldn't have to untangle them when we get them out of our pockets.

 From this process, variations 1, 3, 5, 7 carried onto being created!